swiftlang/swift/userdocs/diagnostics/function-builder-methods.md

   /// results of all iterations into a single result. static func buildArray(_ components: [Component]) -> Component { ... }

-  /// If declaration, this will be called on the partial result of an 'if
+  /// If declared, this will be called on the partial result of an 'if
   /// #available' block to allow the function builder to erase type
   /// information.
   static func buildLimitedAvailability(_ component: Component) -> Component { ... }